jasonbak/jasonbak.github.io/_drafts/academic-integrity.md

 layout: note
 ---

+test
 In Fall '16, I took Modern Organic Chemistry, and I struggled immenseley with it.
 Not only was the material not interesting, I also picked up material much slower than my fellow Chemistry majors.
 I spent hours simply trying to understand my class notes, and I spent even more time working on homeworks and studying for exams to get abyssmal scores.
 Throughout the final exam, there was a student who had been looking at a cheat packet of reactions in her backpack.
 As she was not being super discreet about this manner and she was sitting in the front row.
 I had two other friends in my class who saw her cheating as well, so I had others to corroberate my claim that she was cheating.
 I was conflicted for the next few days with what I should do.
 I discussed this problem with a few friends and even sent an email to a professor in charge of a class I took the prior semester.
 I'll be a TA in Fall '17, so I thought it would be good if I were to outline my thoughts on academic integrity before I take on the role.